The-Marcy-Lab-School/swe-sr-1-1/README.md

 ## Question 2

 Modules let us split up our code into separate files.
-What are benefits of doing this?
-Are there any downsides?
+Explain one or more benefits of using modules as well as one or more downsides.

+In your response, do not simply list the benefits/downsides.
+Explain _how_ modules provide that benefit to us.

 ### Response 2